caleb-chandler/cfb-player-acquisition-network/README.md

 **Recruiting Network:** A set of bipartite graphs representing connections between schools and hometowns via recruits for each year from 2000-2026.
 Used to generate a projected network linking schools to one another via shared recruiting grounds.

-**Transfer Portal Network:** A directed flow network of transfers moving between schools.
-2021-2026.
+**Transfer Portal Network:** A directed flow network of transfers moving between schools (2021-2025).

 This repository contains the code to gather data, build these networks, calculate advanced topology metrics, generate null models for statistical validation, and visualize the results.